phetsims/phet-info/doc/fluent-translation-guide.md

 To review example of Fluent.js strings and translations, see the following:
 - [Greenhouse Effect English Fluent Strings](https://github.com/phetsims/greenhouse-effect/tree/main/strings)
 - [Greenhouse Effect French Fluent Strings](https://github.com/phetsims/babel/blob/main/fluent/greenhouse-effect)

+## General Usage of Fluent
+The above documentation is specific to the translation of PhET simulations.
+Fluent can be used in any SceneryStack project.
+For more information about
+SceneryStack and using Fluent, see https://scenerystack.org/.